-Sources: Berkshire Health System's 2021 Community Health Needs Assessment; www.mass.gov/doc/opioid-related-overdose-deaths-by-city-town-november-2021/download /
+Sources: Berkshire Health System's 2021 Community Health Needs Assessment; www.mass.gov/doc/opioid-related-overdose-deathsby-city-town-november-2021/download /

-For Black residents, resilience is further harmed by disparities in household income, poverty, educational attainment, and homeownership, seen most clearly in differences in years of potential life lost.
-These have been shown to correlate with the added stress many people of color experience in response to historical and systemic racism.
-Different challenges face the region's immigrants, a population Berkshire Immigrant Center estimates at more than 10,000, related to language, housing, and workforce access barriers.
+For Black residents, resilience may be further harmed by disparities in median household income, poverty, educational attainment, and homeownership, seen most clearly in differences in years of potential life lost.
+Such stark differences have been shown to correlate with the added stress many people of color have experienced in response to historical and systemic racism.

+Additional challenges face the region's immigrants, a population Berkshire Immigrant Center estimates at more than 10,000.
+The top 10 countries from which new immigrants have arrived are Colombia, Mexico, Ecuador, El Salvador, Brazil, Ghana, Guatemala, Dominican Republic, Peru, and Ivory Coast.

 Race and ethnicity notwithstanding, a high percentage of Berkshire County residents self-reported resiliency challenges in the Commonwealth's COVID-19 Community Impact Survey (CCIS).
-Central and Northern Berkshire County had the most concern about paying expenses (53.2%; 42.7%); mortgage, rent, or utilities (38.7%; 33.3%); and food and groceries (27.4%; 26%).
+Central and Northern Berkshire County had the highest rate of concern about paying expenses (53.2%; 42.7%); mortgage, rent, or utilities (38.7%; 33.3%); and food and groceries (27.4%; 26%).
 Berkshire County also had the second highest percentage of respondents working outside the home during the pandemic (64%).